alcamo93/DoopNews/README.md

 Anyone can become a blockchain engineer!

-**openberry** is a tutorial marketplace, designed to enable anyone to learn blockchain programming.
+**DoopNews** is a tutorial marketplace, designed to enable anyone to learn blockchain programming.

 **Website:**